-There are a broad variety of conventional combustible cigarette brands available on the market with varying features (style of the cigarettes, taste, tar or nicotine yields etc.).
-Smokers should not assume that any of these features means that one cigarette is less harmful or addictive than another.
+Yes, all cigarettes are harmful and addictive.
+Although there are a variety of cigarette brands available on the market with different features (such as the cigarette blend style, diameter, length, as well as tar, nicotine, or carbon monoxide yields), smokers should not assume that any of these features means that one cigarette is less harmful or less addictive than another.

 While it can be very difficult to quit smoking cigarettes, millions of smokers have succeeded in doing so.

 Secondhand smoke, also known as environmental tobacco smoke (ETS), is a combination of the smoke produced from the lit end of a cigarette and the smoke exhaled by smokers.